YassineAchouri-1/E-com-Company-Sales-Analysis/README.md

 This structure clearly lists your tools and provides a very professional and user-friendly way for others to engage with your analysis.

 ## Technical Details
+This project was created using the following tools:

-Database: PostgreSQL
+* Database: PostgreSQL
-Analysis Tools: PostgreSQL, DBeaver, PGadmin
+* Analysis Tools: PostgreSQL, DBeaver, PGAdmin
-Visualization: Power BI
+* Data Visualization: Power BI
+* Interactive Notebook: Google Colab